Children’s Feet & Growing Pains

 How we can help

-Our Brisbane-based podiatrists work extensively with children to help relieve pain and discomfort, and get kids back to doing the things they love.
+Our Brisbane-based podiatrists work extensively with children to help relieve pain and discomfort and get them back to doing what they love.
 Based on the results of our assessment, we’ll create a tailored treatment plan to best support the tender area and reduce the stress on the growth plate.
 The treatment plan may involve:

 • Custom foot orthotics to help with any existing alignment problems on the feet and support the bones and tendons involved

 • Stretching and strengthening exercises - stretching tight muscles can help reduce the strain on the site where the tendon attaches, and hence the growth plate.
-Strengthening can help address muscle strength imbalances and weakness that is contributing to the pain
+Strengthening can help address muscle strength imbalances and weaknesses contributing to pain.

-• Footwear assessment - certain shoes may be aggravating to growing pains, depending on their location.
+• Footwear assessment - certain shoes may aggravate growing pains, depending on their location.
 For example, low-set soccer boots increase the strain on the Achilles and so may worsen the symptoms of Sever’s disease, whereas shoes with a slight heel raise may help relieve symptoms.
 We’ll assess how your child’s footwear is contributing to their pain and if they’re doing a good job providing support to the feet and keeping them well aligned.
-If needed, we can make recommendations for new footwear
+If needed, we can make recommendations for new footwear.

 • Changes to physical activities - we want to help keep your child active through their recovery, so we may make changes or modifications to their existing physical activities, introducing activities that can support their recovery and not work against it

-• Padding and strapping as short term interventions to keep the children playing while we wait for long term solutions like orthotics to be made
+• Padding and strapping are short-term interventions to keep the children playing while we wait for long-term solutions like orthotics to be made

 • Releasing muscle tension with percussive therapy for example, Theragun.